-f society is currently working with a number of Organizations to create a GDPR compliance roadmap.
-Equally important, we enable organizations to understand the steps one needs to take in order to ensure GDPR compliance.
+f society is currently working for several Organizations to create a GDPR compliance roadmap.
+Moreover, f society enables organizations to understand the steps one needs to take in order to ensure GDPR compliance.

-We can help you prepare for the GDPR.
+f society can help its customers prepare for the GDPR.

 our GDPR services

 Identification, Data Mapping & Data Flow Analysis

-As part of an EU General Data Protection Regulation (GDPR) compliance project, organisations will need to map their data and information flows.
-This happens in order to assess their privacy risks and to form part of their Article 30 documentation.
-F society uses its methodology in order.
-Therefore it effectively maps your data, understand the information flow, describe it and finally it identifies its key elements.
+As part of an EU General Data Protection Regulation (GDPR) compliance project, organizations will need to map their data and information flows in order to assess their privacy risks and to form part of their Article 30 documentation. f society uses its methodology in order to effectively map its customers’ data, understand the information flow, describe it, and finally identify its key elements.

-f society GDPR Gap Analysis Services assess the extent of your organisation’s compliance with the GDPR (General Data Protection Regulation).
-As a result, it helps identify and prioritise the areas that they should be urgently addressed.
+f society’s GDPR Gap Analysis Services assesses the extent of its organization’s compliance with the GDPR (General Data Protection Regulation) and helps identify and prioritize the areas that they should be urgently addressed.

 Data Privacy Impact Assessment (DPIA)

 Anytime you begin a new project that is likely to involve “a high risk” to other people’s personal data and information, the GDPR requires a Data Protection Impact Assessment (DPIA). f society can take over the DPIA and include a template to help its customers execute such an assessment by conducting:

 - a systematic description of the envisaged processing operations and the purposes of the processing, including the legitimate interests pursued by the controller